M4rk-Str1ng/A-sure-thing-/README.md

 # A-sure-thing-
+Should the company Eniac co-operate with the new partner Magist from Brazil in order to develop the lucrative market there?
 After analysing the data of 25 month and preparing a presentation by our team, these questions lead to this recommendation.